 It’s been a year since Northland Pioneer College (NPC) broke ground for the new Skills Center at the White Mountain Campus in Show Low.
 As I helped turn those first few shovels, it was hard to imagine the size and scope of the building and its potential impact on the community.

 Northland Pioneer College (NPC) employees received topmost distinction among their peers at the 2022 Adult Education Institute, Arizona Association for Lifelong Learning (AALL), and Arizona Department of Education (ADE) awards ceremony held Saturday, September 10, in Tucson AZ.

-Artists from Navajo and Apache counties are invited to submit entries by October 1 for Northland Pioneer College’s ninth “Locally Grown” art exhibit, to be displayed October 29 to November 30 in the Talon Gallery on the Show Low Campus.
+Calling all artists in Navajo and Apache counties.
+You are invited to submit entries by September 30 for Northland Pioneer College’s 13th annual “Locally Grown” juried art exhibit, to be displayed from October 31 to December 2 in the Talon Gallery on the Show Low — White Mountain Campus.

 On Sunday, September 11, 2022, the white mountain community is invited to join local first responders, and cadets at the Jake Flake Emergency Services Institute Northeast Arizona Training Center (NATC), in Taylor Arizona for a memorial in remembrance of the 21st anniversary of the attacks and tragedy of 9/11.